Frequently asked questions

 Source: Rabe, M.; Spieckermann, S.; Wenzel, S.: A New Procedure Model for Verification and Validation in Production and Logistics Simulation.
 In: Mason, S. J.; Hill, R. R.; Mönch, L.; Rose, O.; Jefferson, T.; Fowler, J. W. (eds.): Proceedings of the 2008 Winter Simulation Conference, 2008, p.
 1720

-• Determination of the number of vehicles required within a transportation system
+• Determining the optimal number of vehicles in a driverless transport system

 Goals of simulation - SimPlan AG